Renton City Councilmember Kim-Khanh Van announces run for King County Council

-Renton City Councilmember Kim-Khanh Van announced Thursday that she would run for the Metropolitan King County Council, challenging incumbent Councilmember Reagan Dunn in the district covering the county’s southeastern corner.
+Renton City Councilmember Kim-Khanh Van announced Thursday she would run for the Metropolitan King County Council, challenging incumbent Councilmember Reagan Dunn in the district covering the county’s southeastern corner.

 Dunn, a 15-year incumbent, has won each of his four previous elections by at least 15 percentage points.